microsoft/WindowsProtocolTestSuites/TestSuites/MS-AZOD/docs/MS-AZOD_ODUserGuide.md

 * Turn off firewall.

-* Configure the Computer IP and Computer Name values as section [Network Setup](#_Setup).
+* Configure the Computer IP and Computer Name values as section [Network Setup](#_Toc426622597).

 * Type _cd C:\MicrosoftProtocolTests\ MS-AZOD\OD-Endpoint\_ &#60; version &#35;  &#62; _\Scripts,_ and press **Enter**.

+* Type _.\Install-FSRM.ps1_, and press **Enter**.

+* Type _.\domainjoin.ps1_, and press **Enter**.
+When it is completed, restart the computer to confirm the success of joining domain.

 * Type _.\Config-AP01.ps1_, and press **Enter**.

-* The script will join the application server into local realm, create share folders to local realm application server, and apply resource property and central access policy to these folders.
+* These scripts will join the application server into local realm, create share folders to local realm application server, and apply resource property and central access policy to these folders.

 ### <a name="_Toc426622610"/>Configure the Trust-Realm KDC